dimuziop/db-migrate/README.md

 # db-migrate - ScyllaDB Migration Tool

-A robust, production-ready database migration tool for ScyllaDB/Cassandra written in Rust.
-This tool provides Rails/Django-style migrations with advanced features like checksum verification, rollback support, and schema drift detection.
+A robust, production-ready database migration tool for ScyllaDB/Cassandra, written in Rust.
+Designed with extensibility in mind, it aims to bring a familiar approach to other databases as well.
+This tool offers Rails- and Django-style migrations, featuring advanced capabilities like checksum verification, rollback support, and schema drift detection.

 ## 🚀 Features